cambridge-ceu/csd3/applications/peer.md

 2. Later, `qtl` is installed and `r_demo.R` executed which generates `r_demo_covs.pdf`, `r_demo_nk.pdf`, and `r_demo.pdf`.
 3. The Python counterpart gives `demo_simple.pdf`, `demo_covs.pdf`, and `demo_factors.pdf`.

+The versioning information of the standalone application is checked with

+`$CEUADMIN/peer/full/bin/peertool --version`

+> /usr/local/Cluster-Apps/ceuadmin/peer/full/bin/peertool  version: 1.0

 The Python counterpart can also be verified with `python`,

 ```